amanrai31/JavaScript/REVISE.md

 - JS as lang, Why js(use)
-- JS/CSS in html, how JS interact with html.
+- JS/CSS in html(inline & external), how JS interact with html.
 How JS can write on browser/node

 -----